nstuyvesant/baldr/README.md

 14. Test by typing `curl https://fqdn/editor.html`

+15. Create a new cron job for the report analyser jar :  "0 0 * * *  cd /home/baldr/uploader/; java -jar ReportAnalyzer-3.0.jar"

+16. Create a new Cron job for the to populate the quality score "0 2 * * *  python /home/baldr/python/score_quality.py"

 ### Overview of files

 - [db_create.sql](https://github.com/nstuyvesant/baldr/blob/master/db_create.sql) - Creates the PostgreSQL database, functions to generate JSON and populates with sample data